Skip to content

 Combination approaches may be used where clinically appropriate.
 Your clinician will advise on what combination, if any, is suitable based on your individual assessment.

-Where clinically appropriate following a thorough assessment, GLP-1 medications can be prescribed via telehealth consultation.
+Where clinically appropriate following a thorough assessment, prescription treatments for weight management can be prescribed via telehealth consultation.

-Suitability for GLP-1 treatment depends on your weight, medical history, and metabolic health.
-Your clinician will determine whether this treatment is appropriate for you.
+Suitability depends on your weight, medical history, and metabolic health.
+Your clinician will determine whether prescription treatment is appropriate for you during your consultation.

-Common side effects may include nausea and gastrointestinal discomfort, particularly in the early stages of treatment.
-Your clinician will discuss side effects with you before prescribing.
+Side effects vary depending on the treatment prescribed.
+Common side effects may include nausea and gastrointestinal discomfort, particularly in the early stages.
+Your clinician will discuss all relevant side effects before prescribing.

-Long-term use requires regular clinician review to monitor your response, assess ongoing suitability, and make any necessary dosage adjustments.
+Long-term use of any prescribed treatment requires regular clinician review to monitor your response, assess ongoing suitability, and make any necessary dosage adjustments.

 Can dosage be adjusted?